CryptikEd/Weird-Factz-Quiz-/README.md

 -  ### Color scheme

-As the Hero Image is the focal point when entering the website, I opted to keep the overall color scheme quite small.
-And since it is about currency a. k. a. money, I gravitated towards the green color palette.
-To make sure the green does not become overwhelmning I chose a gradient green color for the Header and Footer, but kept the rest of the colors in neutral grey.
+The color scheme was based from one of my favorite colors, a deep sea blue.
+This was used as a the backgroundcolor on all game pages.
+I used the same color as bakground color when creating the images for the different game pages, for a cleaner look.
+As The Hero Image with its vibrant colors is the focal point when entering the gamesite, I opted to keep the overall color scheme for both text block and fonts quite neutral.
+But I made sure to keep contrasting colors for an more pleaserable user experience.

 - Colors
-  - I used #00cc66 ,#009933 for Header and Footer
+  - I used #00cc66 ,#124b8d for background
-  - I used #f2f2f2 for the navigation bar
+  - I used #f2f2f2 for buttons
-  - I used #9ea09f, #121413 for all underlines
+  - I used #9ea09f, #121413 for hovering and chosing an answer option
   - I used #e0e0e0 for the back to top